stellar/stellar-protocol/drafts/draft-accalias.md

 ### Changes to `AccountEntry`

-We extent the `AccountEntry` structure to record the testament alias and creation the creation time, by adding a new case to the extension
+We extent the `AccountEntry` structure to record the testament alias and creation time, by adding a new case to the extension union:
-union:

 ~~~ {.c}
 struct AccountEntry {